QuentinRoy/LightMill/readme.rst

     $ cd expserver
     $ python run.py

-The file `experiment.xml`:code: at the root folder will be automatically imported into the database.
+The experiment described in `experiment.xml`:code: at the root folder will be automatically imported into the database at server startup.